-I am a self-taught artist living in the foothills of the Blue Ridge Mountains of North Carolina.
-I got a late start because of a discouraging parent who said, 'What are you going to do with that?!' and wouldn't help with college as a result.
-So instead, I joined the U.S. Navy and learned computers.
+I am a developing self-taught artist living in the foothills of the Blue Ridge Mountains of North Carolina.
+I got a late start because I joined the U.S. Navy and learned computers.
 I've been in software development ever since (24 years of software now).
 Halloween became my favorite holiday because I could be my most creative.
-I painted crafts in 2004-2005.
-At this point, a local gallery owner suggested I take a 3 day oil painting workshop.
-So I tried it.
+In 2006, I tried oil painting at a weekend workshop.
 I wasn't very good but very interested.
-Unable to further myself along, I gave up.
-But I kept all of my brushes and paints.
 In 2010, I tried again.
 Still frustrated, I began looking for help close to my home.
-With a 200 mile commute for work, my time limited me.
-But I found a group.
 I became determined.

 So I began painting in earnest January 2013.
 With the help of several professional painters in my area, I have enjoyed critiques to aid my emerging style.
-I was accepted to the Foothills Painters professional group as well as the Uni 4 Visual Artists group both in central North Carolina during 2013.
-I have been apprenticing with a wildlife painter with 35 years experience so that I can continue to improve.
-His 'distance apprenticeship' is a daily communication of tasks he assigns me and critique to continue my learning.
+In 2014, I was accepted to work with a renouned wildlife painter with 35 years experience so that I can continue to improve.
+His 'distance apprenticeship' is a daily communication of tasks he assigns to me and a critique to continue my learning.

-As for my favorite way to paint, I love Direct painting.
+I love Direct painting.
 I like treading between realism and loose impressionism.
+I exaggerate color and contrast to reflect my fascination with a subject.
 Finishing a painting in one sitting is ideal.
 I may paint from life or paint from a combination of reference photographs with a limited palette to create my own work.
 I paint daily on my favorite medium- oil on hardboard.
-Doing abstracts keeps me loosened up from the details and fully engaged in color.

 I respect every other artist’s unique flare and I embrace opportunities to try new ideas from his/her experiences.